-Tax cases: The Superintendencia de Administración Tributaria-SAT (the Guatemalan tax authority) is attempting to open up Thunderbird de Guatemala, S.A. to a tax audit for 2009 and 2010, which the Group is challenging since we believe the statute of limitations has expired for those years.
-Another case in relation to the 2009 tax year is currently before the Supreme Court, Administrative Section, and 3rd Tribunal.
-The case is related to income tax for the periods between January and December of 2009 for an approximate amount of \$100 thousand.
-The Company is defending its position and currently the case is pending a decision.
+Tax cases: The Superintendencia de Administración Tributaria-SAT (the Guatemalan tax authority) is attempting to open up Thunderbird de Guatemala, S.A. to a tax audit for 2009 and 2010, which the Group has been challenging.
+On March 20, 2017, Thunderbird de Guatemala was notified of decisions made by the Second Tribunal of Accounts and Controversies, which has decided over a Recusal Appeal, conceded to be in favor of Thunderbird de Guatemala and an Appeal for Reversal related to certain documents that the Tax Authority is requesting for the tax years 2008 and 2009 and the company considered time-barred.
+The Tribunal alleged that the matter as discussed, related to whether the delivery of certain documents, were or were not legally required under a statute of limitations.
+With this decision made, Thunderbird de Guatemala defense is prepared to present its arguments and challenge the main matter of this case in relation to the statute of limitations of the Tax Years 2008 and 2009, beginning with an Administrative Appeal of the decision before the Tax Authority.
+A related case involving the 2009 tax year is currently before the Supreme Court, Administrative Section, and 3rd Tribunal.
+This case covers the income tax for the periods between January and December of 2009 for an approximate amount of \$100 thousand.
+The Company continues to defend its position and awaits the Court ruling.

-Legal cases: As previously disclosed, litigation continues on a case involving the validity of the contract between Classenvil Management Inc. and the Autonomous Sports Confederation (Confederación Deportiva Autónoma de Guatemala), which derives in the authorization granted to Thunderbird de Guatemala, S.A., to develop video lottery rooms and more.
+Legal cases: As previously disclosed, litigation continues in a case involving the validity of the contract between Classenvil Management Inc. and the Autonomous Sports Confederation (Confederación Deportiva Autónoma de Guatemala), which derives in the authorization granted to Thunderbird de Guatemala, S.A., to develop video lottery rooms and more.
 The matter commenced at the administrative level with Sala Quinta del Tribunal de lo Contencioso Administrativos promoted by the Attorney General's Office.
-Simultaneously, Thunderbird de Guatemala, S.A. filed an action before the Supreme Court - Guatemala for protection of its right to conduct business under the license, questioning the Court jurisdiction on the case, action which was denied by the Supreme Court on August 2014.
+Simultaneously, Thunderbird de Guatemala, S.A. filed an action before the Supreme Court - Guatemala for protection of its right to conduct business under the license, questioning the Court jurisdiction in the case; an action which was denied by the Supreme Court on August 2014.
 The Tribunal continued the analysis of the main case and declared the annulment of the Agreement between Classenvil Management Inc. and Confederacion Deportiva Autonoma de Guatemala.
 The decision was delivered to Classenvil on June 3, 2015.
 Classenvil Management Inc. filed Cassation appeal before the Supreme Court of Guatemala on June 23, 2015, which process is in its initial phase.